 What should I do if I decide to travel to one of the countries where Americans are welcome?

 First, we recommend checking what the exact entry requirements are for Americans traveling to their desired European destination.
 Go to the government’s website and check with the embassy to see if you need specific documents.
-This may include a negative test result (and within what time frame of departure), proof of accommodations and requirements to quarantine upon arrival.
+This may include proof of vaccination against COVID-19 or prior infection, a negative test result (and within a specific time frame of departure), proof of accommodations and requirements to quarantine upon arrival.

 Next, educate yourself on change and cancellation policies before you book your flight from the U.S. and your accommodations in Europe.
 If you want peace of mind, you can book flexible flight tickets.
 This way if you need to reverse course at the last minute, you won’t need to scramble to learn what your options are.